 - Alex successfully defended a North West based footballer during the National Crime Agency investigation in to football match fixing.
 Following considering representations made about the reliability of the witness known as the “Fake Sheikh”, Mazher Mahmood, the CPS took no further action.
 Read more Read more

-- Alex is instructed to represent a defendant in the first ‘Silk Road’ prosecution in the UK.
+- Alex was instructed to represent a defendant in the first ‘Silk Road’ prosecution in the UK.
 Read more

-- Alex is instructed to represent detention officers and managers following a death in custody at Harmondsworth Detention Centre.
+- Alex was instructed to represent detention officers and managers following a death in custody at Harmondsworth Detention Centre.